freebasic/fbfrog/readme.txt

 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)

-- AST merging should also handle nested nodes in unions/enums, not just structs

 - add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity